-- how to obtain the code (e.g., VCS) of the current development version of the project - how to build (dependencies, build instruction, README, etc.) - how to install on your machine - how to run on your machine - look for intro development documentation (and read it :-)) - try to make a tiny teeny modification - e.g., change a label in a UI element, print a debug message at some point, ... - compile, install, run ← verify that your change is in choose a task
+- how to obtain the code (e.g., VCS) of the current development version of the project - how to build (dependencies, build instruction, README, etc.) - how to install on your machine - how to run on your machine - look for intro development documentation (and read it :-)) - try to make a tiny teeny modification - e.g., change a label in a UI element, print a debug message at some point, ... - compile, install, run ← verify that your change is in

-Step 3 - find an outstanding issues you'd like to fix
+Step 3 - find an open issue you'd like to fix

-- Bug Tracking System of the project

-- list of "easy hacks" (see before)

-- feature requests by users

-- tip: only consider those that have been acknowledged by developers

-- bug you find (and report) yourself

-- tackle item on project "roadmap" (more challenging)

-- try to reproduce bugs: do they affect your build of the development version too?
+- Bug Tracking System of the project (often on GitHub/GitLab, but might be something else) - list of "easy hacks" (see before) - feature requests by users - tip: only consider those that have been acknowledged by developers - bug you find (and report) yourself - tackle item on project "roadmap" (more challenging) - try to reproduce bugs: do they affect your build of the development version too? - choose a task without preliminary agreement with me, the chosen task does not constitute a valid project

-Step 4 - agree with me on a task
+Step 4 - agree with me on the task